 Step-by-step online Medicare application process

-Below we'll walk you through the steps of your online Medicare application.
+We'll walk you through the steps of your online Medicare application below.

 How to sign up for Medicare Parts A and B (Original Medicare)